 As it is a trade facilitative system, users will benefit from the time saved cost reduction and better connectivity in the usage of land transport modes of moving goods in ASEAN.

-The trader must be registered at the country of departure for an ACTS transit movement.
-This must be at the office of departure where they will submit an ACTS declaration.
-Traders will need to make separate registrations with Customs to use ACTS in each country where they start transit operations and take out the guarantee.
-It is not mandatory for the trader to be registered in the destination country unless the Trader wants to apply for ATT and the use of Simplified Procedure at destination.
+The trader must be registered in ACTS in the country of departure for an ACTS transit movement.
+This must be at the Customs office of departure where the trader will submit ACTS declarations.
+Traders will need to make separate registrations with Customs to use ACTS in each country of departure where they will start transit operations and take out the guarantee for the duties and taxes at risk during the transit movement.
+The trader doesn't need to be registered in the destination country unless the Trader wants to apply for authorisation to use Simplified Procedure at the destination, for permission to unload at the trader’s own premises.
 There is no need for the trader to be registered in the country of transit.

 Currently, there is no limit in the number of declarants that can be registered by a Principal in ACTS.
 However, it is subject to the national requirements of respective countries.